AssadMehmood/BackendNodeJS/day2/Lab/Introduction.md

 ```
 **What will be the output of the above code?**

 There are differences in front-end JS and back-end JS.
-Somem of them are:
+Some of them are:

 ### The Global Object